 4. Peanut Butter and Boric Acid

 Peanut butter is a natural bait for some ants because its oils and proteins attract them.
-Boric acid, a white powder, is a poison for these pests.
+Boric acid, a white powder, is toxic to these pests.

 Therefore, mix two tablespoons of creamy peanut butter and ½ teaspoon of boric acid powder.

-Stir well to combine the peanut butter and boric acid thoroughly.
+Stir well to thoroughly combine the peanut butter and boric acid.
 Finally, place small amounts on little bait trays (like small pieces of cardboard) where the ants are.

 This combo is deadly to grease ants, not to sugar ants.